Determinazione/GitCommandLineLaboratory/AddedFile.md

 ##  to test push a new file
-I'm on version B; I'm on version B's develop
+I'm on version B; I'm on version B's develop; I have add some info on B_Version's branch.